 index property

-Depending on the circumstances, a threadFlowLocation object either MAY, SHALL NOT, or SHALL contain a property named index whose value is a non-negative integer that specifies the array index (§3.7.4) within theRun.threadFlowLocations (§3.14.18) of a threadFlowLocation object that provides additional properties for the current threadFlowLocation object.
+Depending on the circumstances, a threadFlowLocation object either MAY, SHALL NOT, or SHALL contain a property named index whose value is a non-negative integer that specifies the array index (§3.7.4) within theRun.threadFlowLocations (§3.14.18) of a threadFlowLocation object that provides additional properties for thisObject.
 We refer to the object in theRun.threadFlowLocations as the “cached object.”

 If thisObject is an element of theRun.threadFlowLocations, then index MAY be present.
 If present, its value SHALL be the index of thisObject within run.threadFlowLocations.